atsareg/DIRACDocs/source/AdministratorGuide/InstallingDIRACService/index.rst

 Setting up DIRAC services and agents using the System Administrator Console
 ----------------------------------------------------------------------------

-To use the SystemAdministrator CLI, you will need first to install the DIRAC Client software on some machine.
+To use the :ref:`system-admin-console`, you will need first to install the DIRAC Client software on some machine.
 To install the DIRAC Client, follow the procedure described in the User Guide.

   - Start admin command line interface using administrator DIRAC group::